rhemon/blog/_posts/01-project/2016-11-29-02-Launched-My-First-App.md

 After finding that I would have to type those data, and excel would find the final piece of data - uniform coefficient.

-Now I recently got a developer account on play store, so I really wanted to get some apps published.
+I recently got a developer account on play store and I really wanted to get some apps published.
 Therefore I decided, to bring this simple task to an android app, where the user should only need t enter the data.
 The app will read the graph and find the values of Y when X is 60 and 10, that also reduces human error.